 There is no universal approach to data integration.
-However, solutions generally involve a few common elements, including a network of data sources, a master server, and clients accessing data from the master server.
+However, data integration solutions generally involve a few common elements, including a network of data sources, a master server, and clients accessing data from the master server.

 In a typical data integration process, the client sends a request to the master server for data.
 The master server then intakes the needed data from internal and external sources.
 The data is extracted from the sources, then combined in a cohesive, unified form.
 This is served back to the client in a usable, cohesive form.

 Let’s take a look at a typical analytical use case.
 Without unified data, a single report typically involves logging into multiple accounts, on multiple sites, accessing data within native apps, copying over the data, reformatting, and cleansing, all before analysis can happen.
-This is central to the importance of data integration, and it brings us to the major benefits of these efforts:

 Employees in every department — and sometimes in disparate physical locations — increasingly need access to the company's data for shared and individual projects.
 IT needs a secure solution for delivering data via self-service access across all lines of business.

 Additionally, employees in almost every department are generating and improving data that the rest of the business needs.
 Data integration needs to be collaborative and unified in order to improve collaboration and unification across the organization.

-When a company takes measures to integrate its data, it cuts down significantly on the time it takes to analyze that data.
-The automation of unified views cuts out the need for manually gathering data, and employees no longer need to build from scratch whenever they need to run a report.
+When a company takes measures to integrate its data properly, it cuts down significantly on the time it takes to prepare and analyze that data.
+The automation of unified views cuts out the need for manually gathering data, and employees no longer need to build connections from scratch whenever they need to run a report or build an application.

 Additionally, using the right tools, rather than hand-coding the integration, returns even more time (and resources overall) to the dev team.